 Identify the organizational goals for governance, and align these goals with the supporting asset portfolios.
 For example, if the organization is focused on bringing new products to market more quickly, product line asset portfolios should be among the first included in the governance program.
-If the goal is to establish a standard Software Development Lifecycle Process in order to bring new products to market more quickly, process templates and process standards should be among the first asset portfolios.
+If the goal is to establish a standard Software Development Lifecycle Process, process templates and process standards should be among the first asset portfolios.